LeronBergelson/QBert-Recreated/README.md

 Player can press the “Esc” key at any point during gameplay to pause the game.
 From there, the player can return to the game, or exit and return to the main menu

 ## Platform Functionality.
-When QBert lands on a platform for the first time, it changes to the colour listed in the “Change To” icon text.
+When Qbert lands on a platform for the first time, it changes to the colour listed in the “Change To” icon text.
 Platform remains that colour for rest of session.<br /><br />
 ![game2030 qbert 2019-01-11 22_11_40](https://user-images.githubusercontent.com/19450714/51068852-234c9080-15f2-11e9-9df1-7192f9e005b7.png)

 ## Elevator functionality.
-When QBert hops onto an elevator, it takes him back to the top platform, and disappears from the level
+When Qbert hops onto an elevator, it takes him back to the top platform, and disappears from the level

 ## Red & Green Ball Functionality.
 Every so often, a red or green ball spawns on the second level of the pyramid (right underneath the